aishux/ss/README.md

 Naveen Puri, Head of Group Corporate Services in India at UBS, is a seasoned real estate professional with over 20 years of expertise, primarily centered around property management.
 Specializing in high-end Grade A office fitouts, he has made significant contributions in both the Indian and Chinese markets.
 Naveen's extensive experience encompasses project management, integrated facilities management, office fit-outs, and real estate portfolio management.

+Nisha Kshatriya is an accomplished professional currently serving as an Executive Director at UBS.
+With an extensive career spanning several years, Nisha has held key roles in both banks, including UBS as well as Credit Suisse.
+Her impressive journey demonstrates her commitment and expertise in the financial industry.
+Nisha's experience and leadership continue to make a valuable impact, thus making her a valuable asset in her current role at UBS.